Raybawn/LevelUp/README.md

 ## Overview

-LevelUp is a personal habit-building Progressive Web App (PWA) inspired by RPG mechanics.
+LevelUp is a personal habit-building web app inspired by RPG mechanics.
 It helps users complete daily and weekly "quests" to earn XP and gold, level up classes, and maintain habits.

 ## Project Structure